 BYJU’S experts have solved the RS Aggarwal Solutions in PDF format for students, which help them to understand the chapter without any obstacles.
 Download PDF of Class 6 Chapter 12 in their respective links.

-Access answers to chapter 12 – Parallel Lines
+Access answers of RS Aggarwal Solutions for Class 6 Maths Chapter 12 – Parallel Lines

 Exercise 12 PAGE NO: 172